culfri09/Kallos/documentation/software_design_documentation.md

 - **Decryption:** When retrieving encrypted data from the database, decrypt it using PyNaCl's `nacl.secret.SecretBox.decrypt` method.
 Only authorized users with access to the encryption key can decrypt the data, ensuring confidentiality.

+## 5. Functionality Overview

+### 5.1 Key Features

+Kallos platform offers a range of key features designed to empower HR professionals in small to medium-sized companies to enhance their employer brand efficiently.
+These features include:

+1. **Holistic Analysis:** The platform provides a comprehensive evaluation of the employer brand, considering all aspects rather than just fragments, enabling HR professionals to gain a complete understanding of their brand's strengths and areas for improvement.

+2. **Diverse Data Collection:** Data is gathered from various sources including surveys, web sources, and an internal bank of questions, ensuring a comprehensive and diverse dataset for analysis.

+3. **Advanced Data Processing:** Leveraging cutting-edge techniques such as web scraping, sentiment analysis, and Natural Language Processing (NLP), the platform preprocesses and analyzes data effectively to extract meaningful insights.

+4. **Innovative Technologies:** The platform utilizes the latest advancements like Large Language Models (LLMs) for NLP and AI analysis, ensuring accuracy and efficiency in the analysis process.

+5. **Benchmarking Capabilities:** HR professionals can compare their employer brand performance against industry standards and competitors, gaining valuable insights into their competitive position and areas for improvement.

+### 5.2 Workflow

+The workflow of the Kallos platform is designed to streamline the process of conducting a comprehensive analysis of the employer brand and implementing actionable recommendations.
+The workflow includes the following steps:

+1. **Registration:** HR professionals sign up for an account on the platform, providing necessary details such as name, email, company name, and job title.

+2. **Onboarding Tutorial:** Upon logging in for the first time, users are guided through a tutorial explaining the platform's features and functionalities, ensuring a smooth onboarding experience.

+3. **Data Collection:** Users upload surveys and answer questions from the platform's bank of questions, providing essential data for analysis.

+4. **Main Dashboard:** Users access the main dashboard featuring interactive visualizations and charts displaying HR metrics, performance indicators, and recommendations tailored to their company's needs.

+5. **Benchmarking:** Users compare their company's HR metrics with industry benchmarks and competitors, gaining insights into areas for improvement and best practices.

+6. **Recommendations:** Users receive personalized recommendations based on the analysis results, organized into actionable steps to enhance the employer brand effectively.

+7. **Profile Settings:** Users have control over their account settings, including personal information, notification preferences, and data management options.

+## 6. Deployment Architecture

+### 6.1 Deployment Environment

+The deployment environment for Kallosinvolves the local system where the application will be deployed and tested.
+Key components of the deployment environment include:

+- **Local Machine:** The application is deployed and tested on a local machine, typically a developer's workstation or a designated testing environment.

+- **Development Server:** Flask's built-in development server is used to host the application locally during development and testing phases.

+- **Local Database:** For local testing purposes, a PostgreSQL database instance will also be set up on the local machine to simulate the production database environment.

+## 7. Maintenance and Support

+### 7.1 Version Control

+- **Repository Management:** Kallos  maintains a centralized GitHub repository where all source code files, configurations, and documentation are stored.
+This repository serves as the single source of truth for the application codebase.

+- **Branching Strategy:** A branching strategy, Git Flow, is adopted to organize and manage development branches, feature branches, release branches, and hotfix branches.

+### 7.2 Bug Tracking

+- **Bug Report Template:** A standardized bug report template is maintained in Excel, including fields for issue description, steps to reproduce, expected behavior, actual behavior, severity, priority, and status.
+This template ensures consistency and completeness in bug reports.

+- **Progress Tracking:** The progress of bug fixes is tracked in Excel, updating the status of each bug report as it moves through the resolution process.
+This allows for monitoring the status of ongoing bug fixes, identifying bottlenecks, and ensuring timely resolution of issues.